 One question I'm often asked is "how do you capture such beautiful landscape photography images?
 Do you just have amazing luck?"
 And while luck sometimes plays a part in success there is always a lot of planning that goes into it too.
-Here are my xx tips to plan your landscape photography shoot for the best chance of success.
+Here are my xx tips to plan your New Zealand landscape photography shoot for the best chance of success.

 If you want to visit a location you've never been before, a great place to start is with a Google Image search.
 Just type up the location you're searching for such as "Hokitika Gorge" and then click on the Image results.
 Whilst a lot of shots shown are often random snapshots and won't show the best compositions you can still get an idea of the location and some angles that are available to shoot.